EIT Management Team

 - Services and Finance

-Mathea Fammels is acting Head of Communications and Stakeholder Relations at the European Institute of Innovation and Technology.
+Alice Fišer is Head of Communications and Stakeholder Relations at the European Institute of Innovation and Technology.

 Stefano Fontana has been the Head of Partnership Management Unit since 1 August 2015.
 He is responsible for the implementation of the EIT's operational grant-management cycle activities for all Innovation Communitiess, including the organisation of future calls for Innovation Communities.
 Furthermore, he is responsible for the simplification of EIT/Innovation Community interactions, including the streamlining of the grant management cycle in the most efficient, effective and assuring form.